 Moving to California: Vehicle Registration Guide

-New California residents have 20 days to register an out-of-state vehicle with the DMV or face penalties of 10-60% of the Vehicle License Fee plus a $30 fixed charge.
-Total first-year cost for a typical $30,000 sedan runs $300-$700, driven mostly by the 0.65% VLF on depreciated MSRP.
-A use tax exemption applies if the vehicle was owned more than 12 months in the prior state.
+New California residents have 20 days to register an out-of-state vehicle with the DMV or face penalties starting at 10% of the Vehicle License Fee plus fixed registration and CHP charges, climbing to 60% of VLF past 30 days.
+Total first-year cost for a typical $30,000 sedan runs $300-$700, driven mostly by the 0.65% VLF on depreciated original MSRP.
+Use tax can often be cleared if you owned and used the vehicle out of state before the move.

 The 20-day clock starts at residency, not arrival